 Methuen woman pleads guilty in 2018 crash that killed friend

 Apr.
-14—Emily McGovern, who was 19 at the time of a highway crash that killed a close friend in 2018, has pleaded guilty to her role four years later.
+21—Emily McGovern, who was 19 at the time of a highway crash that killed a close friend in 2018, has pleaded guilty to her role four years later.

 Blood tests showed McGovern had a blood alcohol level of .196, according to a police report.
 The legal blood alcohol limit for people under 21 is .02.
 For people over 21, the limit is .08.